asifmddev/PythonProjekts/README.md

-ndian IPO Analysis & Prediction Dashboard
+# Indian IPO Analysis & Prediction Dashboard

 This is a full-stack data science project that analyzes historical Indian IPO data to predict listing-day gains.
 The project uses a machine learning model to provide real-time predictions through an interactive web dashboard built with Streamlit.

-Check out the live app here:
+Check out the live app here: https://ipopredictiondashboard.streamlit.app

-Purpose
+## Purpose

 The goal of this project is to help investors and analysts make data-driven decisions about upcoming IPOs.
 By analyzing factors like issue size and subscription rates (QIB, HNI, RII), the predictive model forecasts the "pop" or listing gain, offering a quantitative estimate of risk and reward.

-Features
+## Features

 Interactive Prediction: A sidebar allows users to input values for an IPO (Issue Size, QIB, HNI, and RII subscription rates) and receive an instant prediction for the listing gain.

-Exploratory Data Analysis (EDA): The main page features a scatter plot showing the historical relationship between Issue Size and Listing Gains.
+## Exploratory Data Analysis (EDA): The main page features a scatter plot showing the historical relationship between Issue Size and Listing Gains.

 Live Data Table: A filterable, sortable sample of the cleaned data used for the analysis.

 Robust & Fast: The app uses Streamlit's caching features (@st.cache_resource, @st.cache_data) for high performance and includes robust error handling.

-Tech Stack
+# Tech Stack

 This project was built using the following technologies: